steppp/web-apis-demo/README.md

 - **Fullscreen animation**: an animation that progresses as the scroll does exploiting the Animations API.

 - **Parallax**: simple parallax effect on different elements using CSS rules only.

+- **Linear gradient**: simple gradient text which gradually changes colors and whose orientation follows the mouse.

+- **env**: basic example which shows the advantages of using *env* variables in css code to avoid content being clipped by other interface/physical elements.